ankitkumar-13/PyramidBuilder/README.md

 ------------

-# Steps to create an App :-
-Simply, prepare HTML files using inline CSS and <script> tag for Javascript on the same HTML file.
-Multiple files can be used but individual CSS and Javascript for them should be in the same file in which you have HTML.

-- #### You have to download the PyramidBuilder.py file from this repository.
-Though repository may be a big word, simply download the file from the main branch.(above 👆)
-- #### Then,  the only think you to do is to double-click on it and further the program is self explanatory.
-It's a GUI based program, so you  don't have to worry about learning to code.

 # Configuration that You Need to Do :-
 Due to some reasons, such as time unavailability, some configuration you also need to do.
 Although in some future update, this feature will be automatic (Hoping Soon!).